This is my catch-all page for those photos which are not people or places.

-When I retired, I told Kady that, if I started losing focus or otherwise began to show diminished mental capacity, she should get me some Lego.
+When I retired, I told Kady that, if I started losing focus or otherwise began to show diminished mental capacity, she should get me some Legos.
 Almost immediately, Lego sets began arriving from Amazon.
 I got the coolest sets.
 I had the best time setting them up and, of course, photographing them.

 Does your dog bite?

 No, but he'll ram the hell out of you. ~ Bill Cosby